donvel/affiliations/README.rst

    This script assumes that there are at most three affiliation parts and that they are in the order: `INST, ADDR, COUN`.
 Affiliation strings which do not follow this pattern have to be handled separately.

 #.
+The script `test_hand.sh` is a slight modification of `train.sh`,
+   which is more suitable for evaluating the ACRF on the preapared test data in a specific file.

+#.
 Our testing results may be found in the `docs/result_*.txt` files.